 A hire purchase is a flexible and cash flow neutral finance solution for business looking to eventually own cars, equipment, or long-term assets.
 Repayments can be tailored to your business cycle.
 You can reduce repayments using a balloon payment (residual value) payment, due at the end of the loan term.
 A hire purchase doesn’t require a deposit, and all repayments are on the books as operating expenses.
 As a business loan, you can also finance maintenance and servicing as part of the hire purchase agreement, with an amount more than 100% of your asset’s value.

-Accounting and tax benefits
+Accounting and tax benefits of hire purchases

 With all hire purchases, ownership of the equipment or car rests with the lender until the end of the loan term.
 This means you are effectively hiring or renting the asset which means repayments are classified as a business operating expense.
 Your lender may claim GST, depreciation, and interest paid on the loan and pass it on as savings to you.
 This may suit businesses that require off-balance sheet accounting.
-Our experienced consultants have access to the best finance products and rates.
-Savvy will make it simple and easy for you to make an informed decision.

 According to the Australian Taxation Office, a hire purchase is eligible for the instant asset write-off, check the ATO website to see what the current limit is.
-Though a hire purchase arrangement does not add an asset on to your books immediately, the method of acquiring the asset (chattel mortgage, buying outright, or hire purchase) and whether it is used for business purpose will determine whether the purchase qualifies for the tax write-off
+Though a hire purchase arrangement does not add an asset on to your books immediately, the method of acquiring the asset (chattel mortgage, buying outright, or hire purchase) and whether it is used for business purpose will determine whether the purchase qualifies for the tax write-off.

 What type of assets are considered for hire purchases?